 Slow Cooker Osso Buco has to be one of the tastiest meals ever.
-The meat is so tender and is literally falling off the bone and it is always a winner when I make it for family.
+The meat is so tender and is literally falling off the bone and it is always a winner whenever I make it.

 Osso Buco is one meal that my family grew up with.

 My mumma would make it a few times a years and my version has been adapted to be made in a slow cooker, plus my version is low carb.
 Other family favourite recipes that I have adapted include Veal Pizzaiola and Middle Eastern Lentil Soup.